800 Naval Air Squadron: 1950s

-800 Naval Air Squadron then recommissioned with Armstrong Whitworth Sea Hawk FB.3s in November 1954, at RNAS Brawdy (HMS Goldcrest), Pembrokshire and joined the newly commissioned Audacious-class aircraft carrier the following year.
+800 Naval Air Squadron then recommissioned with Armstrong Whitworth Sea Hawk FB.3s in November 1954, at RNAS Brawdy (HMS Goldcrest), Pembrokeshire and joined the newly commissioned Audacious-class aircraft carrier the following year.
 As with other FAA Sea Hawk units at the time, the sqn operated later marks of Sea Hawk as they became available culminating in the FGA.
 4 and FGA.6 by the time it embarked on the carrier.
 The squadron was disbanded in April 1956, only to be reconstituted the subsequent month with Hawker Sea Hawk.
 In November, it was deployed aboard the Centaur-class light fleet carrier HMS Albion, engaging in assaults on airfields and various targets as part of Operation Musketeer during the Suez Crisis.
 In 1958, the squadron had another period of service on HMS Ark Royal before returning to RNAS Brawdy, where it ultimately disbanded in March 1959.

+Also in 1958, the squadron formed a seven-aircraft Hawker Sea Hawk display formation for the Farnborough Airshow.
+The aircraft were equipped with smoke systems and the formation was disbanded after the display season.
+No sufficiently reliable evidence has been established for a separate enduring name for the formation.
 During the 1950s, 800's aircraft usually had the tails painted red, and this evolved into a forward pointing red arrowhead design with crossed swords over a trident in yellow in the centre.